vanhoangkha/Networking-fundamentals/Day14_Subnetting_Part1.md

     Example: 10.2.2.256 → 10.2.3.0

-1. Number BEFORE Target IP is Mạng ID
+1. Number BEFORE Target IP is Network ID
-2. Number AFTER Target IP is NEXT Mạng
+2. Number AFTER Target IP is NEXT Network
-3. Địa chỉ IP BEFORE Next Mạng is Broadcast
+3. Địa chỉ IP BEFORE Next Network is Broadcast
-4. Địa chỉ IP AFTER Mạng ID is First Host
+4. Địa chỉ IP AFTER Network ID is First Host
 5. Địa chỉ IP BEFORE Broadcast IP is Last Host
 6. Group Size is total # of IP Addresses
     - Don’t forget to subtract 2 for USABLE #

 ---

-Solving CIDR/Mạng con for 3rd Octet IPs :
+Solving CIDR/Network con for 3rd Octet IPs :

 Every number LEFT of 3rd Octet is 255.
 Every number RIGHT of 3rd Octet is 0

-Example: 10.4.77.188 / 19 → Mạng con : 255.255.224.0
+Example: 10.4.77.188 / 19 → Network con : 255.255.224.0

 You use the SAME process as above except when finding Target IPs, you use the 3rd Octet for your Target.

-Example: 10.4.77.188 /19 → Mạng con : 255.255.224.0
+Example: 10.4.77.188 /19 → Network con : 255.255.224.0

 256 - 224 = 32 so…

 Using 32, we step through the address blocks 0, 32,64, and 96.
 Since 77 is between 64 and 96, there’s our range.

-Mạng: 10.4.64.0 (Start / First Block)
+Network: 10.4.64.0 (Start / First Block)

 Next: 10.4.96.0 (Second Block)
 …